Mix-modal Federated Learning for MRI Image Segmentation: Method

 \subsection{Modality Decoupling}

 As shown in {Fig.}~\ref{Decouper}, the modality decoupler in {Fig.}~\ref{framework}~(b) consists of two main branches accompanied by two different losses.
+These two branches are designed to separately model modality-specific and modality-invariant representations.
+By jointly optimizing the two branches, the decoupling module explicitly enforces structured representation learning for subsequent federated aggregation.
 These two branches and the corresponding loss play a complementary collaboration.

 The above branch performs the modality classification guided by a cross-entropy loss \( \mathcal{L}_{cls} \).
 It takes the output representations of all encoders as input and determines which modality the representations belong to.
 On the one hand, it encourages the representations generated from the modality-tailored encoders to be easily distinguished from each other, forcing the modality-tailored encoders to be more modality-specific.
 On the other hand, it also encourages the representations extracted from the modality-shared encoder for different modalities to be hard to distinguish since this portion of the gradient is reversed by the gradient reversal layer (GRL) in {Fig.}~\ref{Decouper}, forcing the modality-shared encoder to be modality-invariant.
 The modality discrimination loss is defined as follows: